Full Season Color Duo Rose & Clematis Collection

 Product Details

 Create a low hedge, or edge a border with this glorious, long-blooming Full Season Color Duo Rose and Clematis Collection.
 Rose Peachy Knock Out® ('Radgor' PP 25,628) produces clusters of semi-double 2–3" blooms that open shell pink and lighten as the season progresses.
-Enhancing the display are the deep lavender-blue blossoms of compact Clematis Sapphire Indigo™ ('Cleminov 51' PP 17,012), which creates a stunning fusion of color and form alongside the Roses.
+Enhancing the display are the deep lavender-blue blossoms of compact Clematis Sapphire Indigo™ ('Cleminov 51' PP 17,012).
+Together they create a stunning fusion of color and form.
 We offer 1 each of the Clematis and Rose, 2 plants total.
 Rose Knock Out® is own-root, in 1 gallon pot.
 Clematis ships in 1 qt pot.

 Tip: We use Organic Gem® as a foliar feed on Rose bushes in our trial garden and find plants are healthier and perform better throughout the season.